mazurj20/car-app-frontend/README.md

 # Car App

-This is a full stack web application providing users the ability to search for used cars through a variety of query parameters, and the option to sort the results.
+This is a full stack web application providing users the ability to search for used cars through a variety of query parameters, and options to sort those results.
 This project was built with MongoDB, ExpressJS, ReactJS, and NodeJS, and is deployed through Netlify at https://redditv2.netlify.app/.

 # Overview